p-ssanders/jvex/README.md

 #   jvex

-Java types for OpenVEX documents based on the [OpenVEX Specification v0.2.0](https://openvex.dev/)
+Java library for generating, consuming, and operating on VEX documents based on the [OpenVEX Specification v0.2.0](https://openvex.dev/)

 ##  Installing